Itu, Nigeria

-Economy of the Itu Local Government Area people
+Economy of the Itu Local Government Area

 Farming is a major occupation in Itu Local Government Area with various harvests, for example, gmelina, raffia palm, oil palm, and plantain filled nearby.
 Additionally, a few mineral stores are found in Itu Local Government Area and these incorporate raw petroleum, salt, limestone, and rock.
 Fishing is also one more basic element of the economy of Itu Local Government Area with the space's numerous waterways being wealthy in fish.
 Other significant ventures embraced by individuals of Itu Local Government Area incorporate exchange and stumbling.
-Itu Local government council's Secretariat been located in Mbak Atai Itam beside at calabar-ltu highway road that linked to cross-rivers state.

-17 May 1994-year was inaugurated day Itu Local Government Area became established by Military administrator, LT.Col Yakubu Bako.
+Itu Local government council's Secretariat been located in Mbak Atai Itam beside at Calabar-Itu Highway road that linked to Cross River State.
+Itu Local Government Area became established by military administrator, LT.
+Col Yakubu Bako on 17 May 1994.